Embrace: Anxiety Management Wearable

 Research before product, always

-Before committing to a single feature, we ran three rounds of research across students, parents, and medical professionals — to understand the lived experience of anxiety, identify what people already reach for, and test which sensory modalities resonated most.
+Before committing to a single feature, we ran two structured surveys, four medical professional interviews, and a series of in-person prototype and MVP testing sessions with target users.
+The goal was to understand the lived experience of anxiety, identify what people already reach for, and test which sensory modalities resonated most.

 4